NakaSato/p2p/docs/TECHNICAL_SUMMARY.md

 ## Conclusion

 The P2P Energy Trading Platform represents a complete, production-ready solution for decentralized energy trading.
-Built with modern Rust and ink! smart contracts, it provides a secure, efficient, and scalable foundation for renewable energy marketplaces within campus environments.
+Built with modern Rust and Anchor smart contracts on Solana, it provides a secure, efficient, and scalable foundation for renewable energy marketplaces within campus environments.

 The modular architecture allows for easy extension and integration with existing energy infrastructure, while the comprehensive testing framework ensures reliability and security for real-world deployment.